Steam (service): Steam Workshop

-The Steam Workshop is a service that allows users to share user-made content and modifications for video games available on Steam.
+The Steam Workshop is a service that allows users to share user-made content and mods for video games available on Steam.
 New levels, art assets, gameplay modifications, or other content may be published to or installed from the Workshop depending on the title.
 The Workshop was originally used for distribution of new in-game items for Team Fortress 2; it was redesigned to extend support for any game in early 2012, including modifications for The Elder Scrolls V: Skyrim.
 A May 2012 patch for Portal 2, enabled by a new map-making tool through the Workshop, introduced the ability to share user-created levels.
 Independently developed games, including Dungeons of Dredmor, are able to provide Workshop support for user-made content.
 Dota 2 became Valve's third published title available for the Workshop in June 2012; its features include customizable accessories, character skins, and announcer packs.
-Workshop content may be monetized; Newell said that the Workshop was inspired by gold farming from World of Warcraft to find a way to incentive both players and content creators in video games, and which had informed them of their approach to Team Fortress 2 and their later multiplayer games.
+Workshop content may be monetized; Newell said that the Workshop was inspired by gold farming from World of Warcraft to find a way to incentive both players and content creators in video games, and which had informed it of its approach to Team Fortress 2 and its later multiplayer games.

 By January 2015, Valve themselves had provided some user-developed Workshop content as paid-for features in Valve-developed games, including Team Fortress 2 and Dota 2; with over $57 million being paid to content creators using the Workshop.
 Valve began allowing developers to use these advanced features in January 2015; both the developer and content generator share the profits of the sale of these items; the feature went live in April 2015, starting with various mods for Skyrim.
 This feature was pulled a few days afterward following negative user feedback and reports of pricing and copyright misuse.
-Six months later, Valve stated they were still interested in offering this type of functionality in the future.
+Six months later, Valve stated it was still interested in offering this type of functionality in the future.
 In November 2015, the Steam client was updated with the ability for game developers to offer in-game items for direct sale via the store interface, with Rust being the first game to use the feature.